ntustison/ANTsXMouseBrainMapping/Manuscript/resultsKK.md

 hippocampal formation.
 This labeling was mapped to the P56 component of the DevCCF.
-Both the T2-w P56 DevCCF and labelings, in conjunction with the data augmentation described previously for brain extraction, was used to create a brain parcellation network.
+Both the T2-w P56 DevCCF and labelings, in conjunction with the data augmentation described previously for brain extraction, was used to train a brain parcellation network.

 ### Evaluation